Scholarships

 2

-2. After confirming that an academic exchange agreement exists, contact the relevant office at the home institution to learn how to apply to Kyoto University (with tuition exemption).
-Obtain a university recommendation and complete other necessary procedures.
-One of the final steps is requesting a letter of provisional acceptance from Kyoto University, which requires contacting the University's student exchange division through the relevant office at the home institution.
+2. Those from the universities or graduate schools included in the above-mentioned lists may apply for admission as 'exchange students', usually eligible for tuition exemption.
+Contact the relevant office at your home institution to learn about the application process (for admission and tuition exemption), obtain a university recommendation, and complete other necessary procedures.
+One of the final steps is requesting a letter of provisional acceptance from Kyoto University.
+This requires contacting the University's student exchange division through the relevant office at your home institution.

 Research Students